 I love the look of a floating mantel!
-I knew I wanted to do a floating mantel DIY, but when I sat down to figure out how I could make it happen, I was a little stumped.
-There weren’t really any tutorials showing how to attach a mantel to a brick fireplace, so I had to figure it out on my own.
+I knew I wanted to do a floating mantel DIY, but when I sat down to figure out how to install a wood beam as a fireplace mantle, I was a little stumped.
+There weren’t really any tutorials that I found online showing how to attach a mantel to a brick fireplace, so I had to figure it out on my own.
 Luckily, it was fairly easy!

 How to Install a Floating Mantel – The Easy Way!